Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 In Davenport, a newspaper critic lamented their unutterably rank show.

-Rank is so tight.
+Rank is so funny.

 That is rank.

-I love the word rank.
+I love it word rank.

-Yeah, ranks great.
+Yeah, rank's great.

 So good.

-from bringing rocks greater than two inches in diameter.
+In Dubuque, management banned the crowd from bringing rocks greater than two inches in diameter.

-and they get out the ruler and go,
+So on the way in, with security, empty your pockets and they get out the ruler and go,

-Yeah, get them on out.
+Yeah, get that one out.

-Hope they got the chicken wire up,
+I hope they got the chicken wire up.

 Getting hit with a rock.